-If someone pays bail through a bonding company, then they will not get their money back.
-If, however, they pay the full amount in cash to the court directly, then they will be entitled to a return of that money at the conclusion of the case you are entitled to have your bail money back.
+If you pay your bail through a bonding company, you will not get that money back.
+However, if you pay the full amount in cash to the court directly, then at the conclusion of the case you are entitled to have your bail money back.

 Who Can Actually Post Bail?

 Bail can be posted by a bonding company or a private person.
-If a bonding company posts it, only a portion of the total bail amount will be owed.
-If a private person posts it, then the entire amount will be owed.
+If it’s a bonding company, then it will be allowed to be a portion of the total bail amount.
+If it’s a private person, it will be the entire amount that’s due.

 Are You Able To Help Your Clients Get Out On Bail Right Away Or Do You Have To See A Judge First?

-It is possible to have bail set without first seeing a judge, but it will likely be higher than if the individual waited to see a judge.
+It is possible to have bail set without seeing a judge.
+Frequently, that is a higher bail than you would have if you had waited to see the judge.

 Can A Bond Or Bail Be Used For Fines or Court Costs?